Widening of the Sylvian fissure. Arachnoid cyst

 • getting rid of viruses: “Pyrogenal”, “Amiksin”.

 Important.
-Treatment of an arachnoid cyst should be carried out only as prescribed by a doctor.
-It is impossible to exceed, reduce the dosage of drugs and cancel the treatment on your own, so as not to aggravate the inflammatory process and not provoke the growth of a cyst.
+Treatment of an arachnoid cyst should only be carried out as prescribed by a doctor.
+You cannot exceed or reduce the dosage of medications or cancel treatment on your own, so as not to aggravate the inflammatory process and provoke cyst growth.

 Surgical operations

-The absolute indications for neurosurgical treatment of AK with CSF or hydrocephalus include:
+Absolute indications for neurosurgical treatment for AK with cerebrospinal fluid or hydrocephalus include:

 • hypertension syndrome (increased intracranial pressure);